GSP

 #include <openssl/pkcs12.h>

-pass is the passphrase to use. name is the friendlyName to use for the supplied certificate and key. pkey is the private key to include in the structure and cert its corresponding certificates. ca, if not NULL is an optional set of certificates to also include in the structure.
+pass is the passphrase to use. name is the friendlyName to use for the supplied certificate and key. pkey is the private key to include in the structure and cert its corresponding certificates. ca is an optional set of certificates to also include in the structure. pkey, cert, or both can be NULL to indicate that no key or certificate is required.

 The default MAC iteration count is 1 in order to retain compatibility with old software which did not interpret MAC iteration counts.
 If such compatibility is not required then mac_iter should be set to PKCS12_DEFAULT_ITER.

 keytype adds a flag to the store private key.
-This is a non standard extension that is only currently interpreted by MSIE.
-If set to zero the flag is omitted, if set to KEY_SIG the key can be used for signing only, if set to KEY_EX it can be used for signing and encryption.
+This is a non-standard extension that is only currently interpreted by MSIE.
+If set to zero, the flag is omitted; if set to KEY_SIG, the key can be used for signing only; and if set to KEY_EX, it can be used for signing and encryption.
 This option was useful for old export grade software which could use signing only keys of arbitrary size but had restrictions on the permissible sizes of keys which could be used for encryption.

-If a certificate contains an alias or keyid then this will be used for the corresponding friendlyName or localKeyID in the PKCS12 structure.
+If a certificate contains an or then this will be used for the corresponding friendlyName or in the PKCS12 structure.

 PKCS12_create() returns a valid PKCS12 structure or NULL if an error occurred.